Teplines/UltimateZombieDefenseMOD/README.md

 # How to use?
 Download the zip file and extract it to the game's root directory.
 # Statement
 This MOD is released for free and is intended for learning and communication purposes only.
-It is not affiliated with the official game.
 # Reference
 Thanks, https://www.bilibili.com/opus/1102105590473162755